xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 Until recently, a missing feature was the ability to have `Xarray` coordinates that are more flexible than a fully instantiated array.
 Allowing for analytical transforms and having more flexible coordinates is critical to supporting volumetric imaging applications.
 Excitingly, in February 2025, initial support for this was [merged](https://github.com/pydata/xarray/pull/9543)!

 Another area of potential improvement is support for sparse arrays.
 Many biology datasets are sparse, so robust support is a key feature.
-Xarray does support sparse arrays, but there are still open issues, for example, [Issue 3212](https://github.com/pydata/xarray/issues/3213).
+Xarray does currently support sparse arrays so if you have tried using them and ran into problems please [open an issue](https://github.com/pydata/xarray/issues/new/choose).

 ### Data Loading/Lack of Integration